-Tip: Avoid shopping or buying souvenirs from the crowded touristy places, the prices are way expensive.
-You’ll be tricked to buy more but you will pay more.
+Tip: Avoid shopping or buying souvenirs from the crowded touristy places, the prices are way high.
+You’ll be tricked to buy more, but you will pay more.

 St. Petersburg – City of History, truly a second Capital

-Lets call it Venice of North, Saint Petersburg is truly a second capital of Russia.
-It has a huge impact on the Russian history, you’ll see it yourself walking in the streets of the city.
+Let’s call it Venice of North, Saint Petersburg is truly a second capital of Russia.
+It has a significant impact on Russian history, you’ll see it yourself walking in the streets of the city.

 A lot of tourists planning to Visit Russia will land on Moscow, but a lot of them will visit St. Petersburg for sure.
-Yo’ll enjoy the amazing views of the Sea Side, the culture and the history all in one Russian city.
+You’ll enjoy the fantastic views of the Sea Side, the culture and the history all in one Russian city.

 St. Petersburg hosts some of the best museums across the world, you can’t miss the Hermitage Museum with its historical and artistic galleries, some of the Art Enthusiasts compare it to the Pergamon in Berlin and the British Museum in London.

-What are the Public transportation options from Airport to City Center?
+What are the Public transportation options from the Airport to City Center?